-Also called teletransportation, the process of moving from one place to another without traveling through the intervening space.
+Teleportation, also called teletransportation, is the process of moving from one place to another without traveling through the intervening space.
 Teleportation is well known in science fiction, most famously in the form of the transporter in Star Trek.
-The term embraces both psychic teleportation, a subject not taken seriously by most scientists, and physical teleportation.
-The latter is now a scientific reality in the form of quantum teleportation.
+It is now a scientific reality in the form of quantum teleportation.
 See also US Air Force teleportation study.

 How the term was invented